 It's easier to browse and understand audio recordings when one can simultaneously follow as text what is being said, what was said before and what will be said after a moment.
-Related to this there is the WebVTT (Web Video Text Tracks Format) standard, which, despite its name, also works with audio files and can be characterised as the representation of the text used in synchronisation with other media such as audio or video.
+Related to this there is the WebVTT (Web Video Text Tracks) standard, which, despite its name, also works with audio files and can be characterised as the representation of the text used in synchronisation with other media such as audio or video.

 Making a VTT file from an audio recording is a form of phonetic transcription, or more precisely, transcribing.
 There are several different online applications for this purpose, but not all of them recognise the Finnish language.
 They vary widely in pricing, some offer some free transcribing time per month and are very likely to produce different quality.